Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 To Palomino from Santa Marta

 From Santa Marta, there is public transportation to Palomino.
 The ride takes 1.5 to 2 hours over 80 kilometers, and costs 12,000 pesos.
 Here you will find the bus stop in Santa Marta.
 The bus company is called Cootransoriente Tayrona.
 Buses leave about every 15 to 30 minutes, when full.
 Because there are many tourists, the bus is actually full right away, so you never have to wait long.
+You can also take a cab from Santa Marta to Palomino.
+The cost depends on how well you can haggle.
+In any case, prices are around 200,000 pesos.
+It is best to arrange for a cab from your accommodation or an official cab company.

 To Palomino from Minca

 From Minca it is easy to get to Palomino and vice versa as well.
 It can be very cheap and very expensive.
 For example, there is direct transportation from Minca to Palomino for 350,000 pesos.
 If you go with four people, for example, it’s affordable and it saves a lot of time and inconvenience, but on your own or even in pairs, it’s a lot of money.
-You arrange this transportation at your hotel in Minca or in Minca itself.
-You’ll see where exactly when you are there (very easy to find).
+You arrange this transport at your hostel in Minca or in Minca itself.
+You’ll see where exactly.
+We chose the cheap option: everything by public transportation.
+It looks like this:

 1. From your hotel in Minca by motorcycle cab to the center of Minca (two streets, so you’ll see right away where the bus stop is)